 Is there parking available in accommodation?

-There is parking available in The Village accommodation for students.
+There is parking available in The Village and The City for residents in accommodation.
 You’ll need to purchase a parking permit from the accommodation team, which costs £50 for the year.
 You can pick up your physical pass when you arrive in halls.
-There is also parking available in accommodation in The City with our new multi-storey car park.
-However, it’s worth bearing in mind that there’s no student parking on the main University campus.
+Bear in mind, there is very limited parking available in The City accommodation.
+Students may also use the Freemen’s Common multi-storey car park at the advertised rates.
+There is no student parking on the main University campus.

 How and when can I apply for accommodation?